storj/drpc/drpchttp/README.md

 The returned value handles unitary RPCs over an http request.
-The RPCs are hosted at a path based on their name, like `/service.Server/Method` and accept the request message in JSON.
-The response will either be of the form
+The RPCs are hosted at a path based on their name, like `/service.Server/Method` and accept the request message in JSON or protobuf, depending on if the requested Content-Type is equal to "application/json" or "application/protobuf", respectively.
+If the response was a success, the HTTP status code will be 200 OK, and the body contains the message encoded the same way as the request.
+If there was an error, the HTTP status code will not be 200 OK, the response body is always JSON, and will look something like

     {
-      "status": "ok",
-      "response": ...
+      "code": "...",
+      "msg": "..."
     }

-if the request was successful, or

-    {
-      "status": "error",
-      "error": ...,
-      "code": ...
-    }

-where error is a textual description of the error, and code is the numeric code that was set with drpcerr, if any.
+where msg is a textual description of the error, and code is a short string that describes the kind of error that happened, if possible.
+If nothing could be detected, then the string "unknown" is used for the code.

 Metadata can be attached by adding the "X-Drpc-Metadata" header to the request possibly multiple times.
 The format is